bpringe/coinbase-pro-clj/README.md

 # gdax-clj

 A Clojure wrapper for the GDAX API.
 This is currently a WIP.
-Just about all HTTP endpoints are complete and soon I'll begin work on the websocket feed.
+Almost all HTTP endpoints (public and private) have been mapped, and support for public and private websocket feeds is complete.

 Upcoming additions:
-- Websocket feed
 - Tests
 - Documentation for installation / usage
 - Upload to Clojars